PEMF Therapy for Dogs: Ease Pain and Improve Movement

 newmedltd-podcast-series

-NewMedLTD's PEMF Podcast Series recently spoke with Hayley Telling, Veterinary Nurse and Galen Myotherapist, about her experience using PEMF therapy in her practice [19].
-Hayley, who is also an international championship dog agility handler, emphasized the benefits of PEMF therapy for animals: “PEMFs are applied externally, passing through the body to stimulate cells, much like they do in humans.
+NewMedLTD’s PEMF Podcast recently featured Hayley Telling, a Veterinary Nurse and Galen Myotherapist, discussing her use of PEMF therapy in practice [19].
+Hayley, an international championship dog agility handler, highlighted the benefits: “PEMFs are applied externally, passing through the body to stimulate cells, much like they do in humans.
 Many professionals in animal care, like myself, integrate PEMF therapy with other treatments because it complements them effectively.

-Hayley's expertise in musculoskeletal health, bolstered by her qualifications and experience, led her to incorporate PEMF therapy into her practice.
-Reflecting on its impact, she noted: “Using PEMF therapy has significantly reduced recovery times for our agility dogs, whether recovering from injury or intense exercise.
-I've observed that dogs in discomfort become more relaxed and receptive to hands-on treatment following PEMF therapy.”
+With her musculoskeletal expertise, Hayley has added PEMF therapy to her practice.
+She said, “Using PEMF therapy has significantly reduced recovery times for our agility dogs, whether recovering from injury or intense exercise.
+I've observed that dogs in discomfort become more relaxed and receptive to hands-on treatment following PEMF therapy.

-When asked if she would recommend PEMF therapy to others, Hayley enthusiastically replied: “I would absolutely recommend PEMF therapy to others for themselves and their pets.”
+When asked about recommending PEMF, Hayley answered, “I would absolutely recommend PEMF therapy to others for themselves and their pets.”

 PEMF Therapy for Pet Rehabilitation